Kamillatemurshoeva/Save-Armenian-Photography-Archive/Projectsave-photo-archive/README.md

 Project SAVE Armenian Photograph Archives, Inc.
 https://www.projectsave.org

-The goal is to support **open data, digital humanities research, and cultural heritage analysis** by making Armenian photographic archive metadata easier to explore and reuse.

 ## Important Disclaimer

 This project is **not affiliated with Project SAVE Armenian Photograph Archives, Inc.**